LeComptoirDesPharmacies/lcdp-deployment-manager/README.md

     c.
 Define a tag version (preferably use the same version as in the `Setup.py` file).

     d.
-Add a release title and description and click on "publish release".
+Add a release title and description and click on "publish release" (not necessary).

-5. Edit the setup.py file.
-    > Instructions to edit this file are provided inside the script.

-    * `download_url` : Use the github link to your source code.
-You can find this link in the "releases" tab of your github repo, in the "assets" section of each release.

 6. Install `setuptools`, `wheel` and `twine` and :